openshift/gcp-project-operator/docs/gcpconfig.md

 ### Configmap

 The Operator needs to be aware of your Google Billing account.
-If you don't have one, please [create](https://cloud.google.com/billing/docs/how-to/manage-billing-account) one and note its number down.
+If you don't have one, please [create](https://cloud.google.com/billing/docs/how-to/manage-billing-account) one and note its ID down.
 For parent folder you can use any folder you like.
 If you don't have one, feel free to [create](https://cloud.google.com/resource-manager/docs/creating-managing-folders) one.

 Add this information to your Kubernetes cluster by creating a `configmap`: